PconnorsUWO/Real-Analysis-Chatbot-MATH2122/README.md

 #### Set up environment variables

-Create a `.env` file in the project root and add your OpenAI API key:
+Go to the .env file in the backend directory and set the OPEN_API_KEY to yours

 ```bash
 OPENAI_API_KEY=your_openai_api_key